backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Event Source Mapping.md

 #### Error Handling
 - By default, if your function returns an *error*, the **entire batch is reprocessed** until the function succeeds, or the items in the batch expire.
+	- Can result in duplicate error logs even though kinesis guarantees deduplication.

+> [!question]- A Developer is creating an AWS Lambda function to process a stream of data from an Amazon Kinesis Data Stream.
+When the *Lambda function parses the data and encounters a missing field, it exits the function with an error*.
+The function is generating duplicate records from the Kinesis stream.
+When the Developer looks at the stream output without the Lambda function, there are no duplicate records.
+What is the reason for the duplicates?
+> With an *event source mapping* from a stream (Kinesis Data Stream), **Lambda retries the entire batch of items**.
+Therefore the Lambda function did not handle the error, and the Lambda service attempted to *reprocess the data*.

 - To ensure in-order processing, processing for the **affected shard is paused** until the error is resolved
 - You can configure the event source mapping to:
 	- Discard old events